 The Lake Eyre Basin is a vast system of water, people, flora and fauna that has been working in harmony for millennia, and yet the relatively recent scourge of fossil fuel exploration and extraction threatens all of that.

-Drilling for oil and gas risks disrupting the fragile network of waterways that feed wetlands and waterholes throughout the Basin.
-Desert ecosystems that depend on groundwater aquifers could be wiped out if these water systems are disrupted or polluted if the destructive process of fracking for fossil gas is allowed.
+Drilling for oil and gas and the damaging infrastructure that comes with it—roads, gas wells, pads, pipelines, wastewater storage ponds—risk disrupting the fragile network of waterways that feed wetlands and water holes throughout this globally significant system.
+Desert ecosystems that depend on the water going where it’s intended to go could be wiped out if these water systems are disrupted or polluted by the expansion of dirty oil and gas.

-The Wilderness Society is working in both Channel Country and Munga-Thirri / Simpson Desert to oppose new fossil fuel exploration in these sensitive environments.
+The Wilderness Society is working in both the Channel Country and Munga-Thirri / Simpson Desert to oppose new fossil fuel exploration in these sensitive environments.
 Amazingly, even though Munga-Thirri was recently declared a national park, mining exploration licences still exist within its borders.
-And in Channel Country, Santos and Origin Energy have been granted petroleum leases (ie the production of gas, oil and petrol, including harmful fracking).
+And most recently, the Queensland government has announced that any future oil and gas developments would be prohibited from the Channel Country rivers and floodplains, after eight years of rolling commitments.

 The Lake Eyre Basin must be protected and respected.
 Below, find out how the Wilderness Society is tackling the threat of fossil fuels in the heart of Australia.